-It’s a product with a high quality build, made ethically, sustainably and not just the range, but the company has an eco-friendly philosophy.
-For those interested in trying it, Nikwax also offer free samples of some of their products at nikwax.com.
-This requires you to fill in a quiz and they only offer one specific type of waterproofing at a time, but having spent time with a range of their products, all were of equal high quality.
+It’s a product with a high-quality build, made ethically, sustainably and not just the range, but the company has an eco-friendly philosophy.
+For those interested in trying it, Nikwax also offers free samples of some of their products at nikwax.com.
+This requires you to fill in a quiz and they only offer one specific type of waterproofing at a time, but having spent time with a range of their products, all were of equally high quality.
 It is worth checking out if you’re considering waterproofing and are concerned about either allergies or chemical sensitivities, before investing in a range.

 Some level dexterity and patience is required to apply Nikwax to items.
 It doesn’t require a great amount of skill, but it’s a small job and its success depends on not missing any bits which would then not be waterproof.
 We found that the simplest place to apply it manually was in the shower.
 The applied wax also takes several hours to dry in properly – this isn’t something to consider the night before you need freshly waterproofed boots!

 Nikwax has made a range of detergents and waterproofing products that are not only environmentally responsible but also easy to use, cost-effective and durable.
 Its great credentials are added to the fact that both the detergent and waterproofing works incredibly well.
 We’ll keep walking on our Nikwax proofed shoes this summer and I am optimistic that come Autumn, our toes will remain dry and toasty warm.
 The detergent will definitely be pulled out regularly as well – it’s given our beloved old shoes, bags and camping gear a shine they hadn’t seen for years.